 Roger Rabbit’s Car Toon Spin is silly fun for everyone as there is no height requirement.
 This is combination dark ride (kind of like Monsters Inc Mike & Sully to the Rescue over at Disney California Adventure Park) and Mad Tea Party because you’ll be able to spin your vehicle freely as you move through the action.
 If you suffer from motion sickness, you probably want to avoid spinning your car!

 I was able to ride this with my 10-month old sitting between my preschooler and I (she didn’t like the darkness or the spinning though).
+This isn’t my favorite ride at Disneyland.
+My preschooler however thinks it’s GREAT so we usually do ride it!

 Just as you exit the ride, you’ll be deposited in an alley with a few interactive scenes that preschoolers will enjoy.
 “Lock ’em up” in the jail, see if they can lift the barbell out of the concrete, press and pull the handles on the boxes at the Fireworks Factory and check out the door at the Power House.
 It’s all good fun!